 Crumb Topping

-- 2 tablespoons sugar white
+- 2 to 3 tablespoons white or brown sugar

 - ⅛ teaspoon salt